jinpark/beer-app/README.md

 There were two ways I could have gone from here.
 One way was to leave the dataset as is and do collaborative filtering on the fly by writing a quick SQL query that would have gotten common reviewers for a pair of beers.
 This turned out to be time consuming to calculate on the fly all the time.
 It took over 5 seconds per query and would have proved impossible to use in a webapp.
 The other option was to precalculate similarity values between beers and only have the SQL query grab the correct matches.
 This was also time consuming initially.
 It took more than a few hours to precalculate the similarity values but after this was calculated, the query for a beer pair dropped down to 10ms and to 5ms when the database was indexed.

 I feel like this was not the best way to do this.
 This was the first time I was doing collaborative filtering so if you have any suggestions, please contact me!

-There is an underlying problem here.
-The way t

 **Web App**